 TunnelBear review conclusion

-The bear theme feels be a bit overdone, but the underlying VPN seems to be a solid choice at a very reasonable price.
-For advanced users that want to use a VPN on routers and also with Linux, there are probably some better options worth considering.
-However, if you want a simple and user-friendly VPN application, TunnelBear would be a good choice.
+The bear theme feels be a bit overdone, but the underlying VPN seems to be an OK choice at a reasonable price.
+For other users who want to better performance and more features, there are probably some better options worth considering.
+However, if you want a simple and user-friendly VPN application, TunnelBear may be a good choice.

 Alternatives to TunnelBear VPN: